Fiordarancio/pitcher/README.md

 * learning rate
 * momentum

-See `DATA.md` for some experimental hints about those values (NOT UP TO DATE).

 In both pitch-recognizers, the network saved after a training is used by a thread to recognize chunks of data read by an ALSA capturer thread.

+The additional application is presented in `fcross.c`, in which a reference set of fft samples obtained by synthetic samples (normalized) is compared with the fft of the normalized chunk read through ALSA.
+The minimum average squared error indicates the nearest pitch recognized.

 ### Plotting utilities
+Some python3 programs are dedicated to plotting results and signals, in order to give a graphic reply to the user.
+They are:
-The file `plot_err.py` is a minimal python3 program that plots error (global - epoch and local - batch) saved after a training usually in `logs/<executable_name>_glberfile.txt` and `logs/<executable_name>locerfile.txt`.
+* `plot_err.py`		: minimal program that plots the global error (on epoch) and the local error (batch) saved after a training.
+Files are usually addressed at `logs/<executable_name>_glberfile.txt` and `logs/<executable_name>locerfile.txt`.
+This utility is used both in the main folder and for test programs
-The file `plot_fft.py` is connected specifically to `hello_fft` and it is used to plot spectrum of a test signal.
-Similarly, `plot_ftrain.py` does the same thing but it is designed for a check of the prepared training set used by `ftrain`.
+* `plot_fft.py`		: is connected specifically to `hello_fft` and it is used to plot spectrum of a test signal
+* `plot_ftrain.py` 	: does the same thing but it is designed for a check of the prepared training set used by `ftrain`
+* `plot_fcross.py`	: plots sine and correspondent fft, checking `fcross`'s autogenerated signals
+* `plot_capturer.py`: with debugging mode active, it does the same thing of `plot_fcross.py`

 ### Test programs
-The `tests` folders contains a bunch of tests that, using special network and input configuration, are meant to check performances and find errors.
+The folder `test` contains a bunch of tests that, using special network and input configuration, are meant to check performances and find errors.
+We start testing if the network learns simple problems, like AND, OR, XOR and character identification.
 All programs with `hello_` as prefix indicate test programs: descriptions can be found in the files.
 The program `pitcher3` is a test too, but kept in the main directory: generally it is useful for tuning microphone boosting of your pc (try `alsamixer`).

 ### Data folders
-The folder `pitches_32f` containes .wav files that record some pitches of digital piano.
+The folder `pitches_32f` containes `.wav` files that record some pitches of digital piano.
 They are used to extract samples for training.
+You can add more samples downloading them from the internet too: it helps making the traning stronger.
-Since, by now, we do not implement an automatic procedure for reading all files in a folder and categorize them by name (to know the pitch), if you want to add more files to enlarge your training set, first make sure that they have single-channel 32-bit format sampled at 44.100 KHz.
+Since in this version we do not implement an automatic procedure for reading all files in a folder and categorize them by name (to know the pitch), if you want to add more files to enlarge your training set, first make sure that they have single-channel 32-bit format sampled at 44.100 KHz.
 When the files are loaded, add their names in order of pitch into `train.c`.

-The folder `logs` contains relevant files about the last training that has been launched (`<executable_name>.txt`) and saved weights and error values, which can be plot using python utilities.
+The folder `logs` is meant to contain relevant files about the last training that has been launched (`<executable_name>.txt`) and saved weights and error values, which can be plot using python utilities.
+All log files are generated automatically and overwritten by programs.
 Use `plot_err.py` with `hello_<test_name>_[glb/loc]err.txt` to plot error during training under certain conditions.

 ## Compile
 If you want to create a new network, train it and use it into pitcher, do:
 * `$ make clean`

-* `$ make all` (prepares `train`/`pitcher` or `ftrain`/`fpitcher`)
+You can compile programs independently, else do `$ make all` (prepares `train`/`pitcher` or `ftrain`/`fpitcher`) or `$ make universe` (compile everything).
+There are also two possible compilation flags to apply if we want a verbose debugging or not.
-Use `$ make ct` every time you want to lauch a new train, otherwise plots about error monitoring will not be overwritten.
-Then, launch `./train` and follow the steps to get the work done.
-All relevant files will be saved into the `logs/` folder.

-While compiling all programs, including tests, do:
-* `$ make universe`

 **NOTE**: the majority of log files, especially *log error* ones, are written in the append mode.
 Remember to remove/rename the last ones before launching your programs, otherwise you'll corrupt your results.
+Apply `$ make ct` to clear `logs`: *use with care*.

 # A closer look to `ftrain`
 The program `ftrain` trains a perceptron based network whose tunable parameters are the following: